S-Caruso/HTML-FOUNDATIONS/README.md

 **Inline CSS >  Internal CSS > External CSS > Browser Default/User Styles**

 **Style sheet language**<br>
-It's a computer language that **describes the appearance and layout** of a web page written in HTML.
-It contains the style rules that determine how elements on the page should be displayed.
+It's a computer language that **describes the appearance and layout** of a web page written in HTML.<br> It contains the style rules that determine how elements on the page should be displayed.